Section 1245 Property

 What are the key takeaways of Section 1245?

-The main points of Section 1245 are: - It makes you pay taxes on the depreciation or amortization you claimed when you sell certain property. - You pay taxes on the most you could have claimed, not just what you actually claimed.
+The main points are: – It makes you pay taxes on the depreciation or amortization you claimed when you sell certain property. – You pay taxes on the most you could have claimed, not just what you actually claimed.

 How is the tax treatment of Section 1245 gains different from capital gains?